Bachelor of Traditional Chinese Medicine

 The degree normally takes four years to complete full-time, unless a student has received credit for prior learning.
 Domestic students may complete the degree through part-time study lasting up to 10 years.

 A full-time student will study in Semester 1 (February to June) and Semester 2 (August to December) of each year.
 In these periods, students generally have classes on two weekdays per week.
-Students must also attend rostered sessions in SITCM’s Teaching Clinic, with a time commitment that increases progressively from 30 hours in Semester 2 of Year 1 to 250 hours in Semester 2 of Year 4.
+Students must also attend rostered sessions in SITCM’s Teaching Clinic, with a time commitment that increases progressively from 30 hours in total for Semester 2 of Year 1 to 250 hours in total for Semester 2 of Year 4.

 Each unit’s delivery mode is chosen by the Dean and takes into account student feedback collected at the end of the previous semester.
 In some units, lectures have been specially designed for students to complete at their own time and pace on our online learning platform.
 Other lectures, and all tutorials, are delivered as classes.
 These classes may be held on campus or online, depending on what is considered most beneficial to student learning in the given unit.